-The Key Management Personnel of the Academy Trust comprise the Trustees and the Senior Management Team as listed on page 1.
-The total amount of employee benefits (including employer pension contributions) received by Key Management Personnel for the services to the Academy Trust was 2019: £901,036 (2018: £877,684)
+The key management personnel of the academy comprise the Trustees and the senior management team as listed on page 1.
+The total amount of employee benefits (including employer pension contributions and employer national insurance contributions) received by key management personnel for their services to the academy was £972,914 (2019 £901,036).